Books

 Book 3.
 Voices of War

-A skeleton waits in a tunnel; a fortress is besieged; a goddess argues with a god . . .
+A skeleton waits in a tunnel.
+A fortress is besieged.
+A goddess argues with a god.

-the same voices that plagued his father, John.
+Michael Powers, one of the trapped soldiers, begins to hear voices—the same voices that plagued his father, John.

 Book 4.
 Restless Spirits